nichoth/testable-ui/readme.md

 # Testable UI components

-Make UI components that are pure state machines, then we can reuse the state logic with any render function.
+Make UI components that are pure state machines, then we can reuse the state logic with any render function, or without a render function.

 Good